-Managing datastore usage
+Managing Datastore usage

 - When designing your data model, you might be able to write your queries in such a way so as to avoid custom indexes altogether.
-Read our Queries and Indexes documentation for more information on how App Engine generates indexes.
+Read Queries and Indexes documentation for more information on how App Engine generates indexes.

 - Use keys-only queries instead of entity queries when possible.